musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 ### Putting It to the Test
 Now that we have deployed and configured all components, it's time to test our event-driven data ingestion pipeline.
 For this test, we will upload a sales_transaction.csv file, which can be downloaded from the /snowflake/sample_data folder in the GitHub repository for this project.
 Once the file is uploaded, we should see our Argo workflow initiate and execute all defined steps.

-The following log entry from the Argo events sensor indicates that the workflow was successfully triggered:
+The following log entry from the Argo EventSource indicates an event was successfully published following our file upload.

 {% highlight shell %}
-namespace=argo-events, sensorName=snowflake-data-ingestion, triggerName=snowflake-data-ingestion, level=info, time=2024-09-25T22:21:27Z, msg=Successfully processed trigger 'snowflake-data-ingestion'
-{% endhighlight %}

-Additionally, this log from the EventSource connected to our Azure Event Hubs confirms that an event was successfully published, validating that the our configuration is operating smoothly:

-{% highlight shell %}
 namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=ceplatform, level=info, time=2024-09-26T02:41:14Z, msg=dispatching the event to eventbus...
 namespace=argo-events, eventSourceName=azure-events-hub, eventSourceType=azureEventsHub, eventName=ceplatform, level=info, time=2024-09-26T02:41:14Z, msg=Succeeded to publish an event
 {% endhighlight %}

+Additionally, the log from the Argo Sensor indicates indicates that the workflow was successfully triggered:

+{% highlight shell %}
+namespace=argo-events, sensorName=snowflake-data-ingestion, triggerName=snowflake-data-ingestion, level=info, time=2024-09-25T22:21:27Z, msg=Successfully processed trigger 'snowflake-data-ingestion'
+{% endhighlight %}

-This log confirms that the sensor detected the uploaded file and triggered the associated workflow, setting off the entire data ingestion process.
-Monitoring these logs allows us to ensure that our pipeline is functioning as intended and provides visibility into each event's status as you can see below.
+Monitoring these logs allows us to ensure that our pipeline is functioning as intended and provides visibility into each step of the workflow execution as you can see below.

 ![image](https://github.com/user-attachments/assets/95af6649-6292-4d8c-ab23-8da6396052d3)
 - **Step 1: Creating the Internal Stage**